ADVANCED MANUFACTURING INNOVATION DISTRICT (AMID)

 In 2017-18, the University attracted £124 million for engineering research from a range of organisations across the world, throughout the UK and from South Yorkshire.
 This includes funders such as Innovate UK, the Engineering and Physical Sciences Research Council (EPSRC), the South Yorkshire Local Enterprise Partnership, the European Commission and the European Regional Development Fund (ERDF), as well as investment from industrial partners.
 Find out more on the University of Sheffield website.

 Sheffield Hallam University’s Advanced Wellbeing Research Centre (AWRC), also within AMID, is set to become the most advanced research and development centre for physical activity in the world.
 Currently under construction, it will act as the research hub for the National Centre for Sports and Exercise Medicine in Sheffield.

 In collaboration with Sheffield Hallam University, Toshiba, parkrun, Sheffield Children’s Hospital and others, AWRC is poised to make Sheffield City Region a centre of international excellence for health and wellbeing research.
-Our City Region also has one of the UK’s largest concentrations of orthopaedic and medical device companies, making us a leader in medical diagnostics.

 Contact one of our industry experts to discover more about the opportunities surrounding AMID.